johnpiscani/flash/PROJECT_OVERVIEW.md

 # FastAPI Agent Backend - Project Overview

-## Architecture
+## Architecture Overview

-This FastAPI application follows a clean architecture pattern with clear separation of concerns:
+This FastAPI application serves as a comprehensive backend for AI agent and tool management, featuring a modern Streamlit UI and leveraging LangChain for seamless integration with Large Language Models (LLMs), specifically Google Gemini.
+The architecture follows a modular, scalable design pattern that promotes separation of concerns and maintainability.

-### Directory Structure
+## Directory Structure
 ```
 flash/
 ├── app/                    # Main application package